On 30th June, 1955, the Chesebrough Manufacturing Company, Consolidated and the Pond’s Extract Company merged to form Chesebrough-Pond’s, Inc.

 As the move towards the ‘Natural Look’ accelerated in the 1960s the Angel Face line also added a number of brush-on powders including: Angel Face Brush-Alive (1965) to be applied over foundation; Angel Face Blush ’n Glo (1969), a blusher; Angel Face Brush and Gloss (1971), a blusher for both cheeks and lips; and Brush-On Blush (1971).
 Then, in 1972, it released Angel Face Color Cups, a finger-applied face colour for eyes, cheeks and lips.

 Vaseline Petroleum Jelly in various forms remained a good seller for Chesebrough-Pond’s throughout the entire life of the company and its sales continued to grow until the 1980s.
 The same could not be said of the Vaseline Hair Care lines.
 Valcreem, a hair cream in a tube, was added to the range in 1957 and sales of all Vaseline hair products went well until the late 1960s when there was a general decline in the use of all brilliantines by men as the dry look took hold.

-Trying to adapt to the times Chesebrough-Pond’s added the non-greasy Groom & Clean, a water-active cleansing hair groom to its men’s hair lines in 1963 and then Groom & Clean Hairspray for men in 1971 but neither products were leaders in their field.
+Trying to adapt to the times, Chesebrough-Pond’s added the non-greasy Groom & Clean, a water-active cleansing hair groom to its men’s hair lines (1963) and then Groom & Clean Hairspray for men (1971) but neither products were leaders in their field.

-Chesebrough-Pond’s did much better with the introduction of Vaseline Intensive Care hand and body lotion in 1970.
+Chesebrough-Pond’s did much better with the introduction of Vaseline Intensive Care Hand and Body Lotion (1970).
 By 1972 it was the market leader in its category, beating Jergens which up until then had been number one.
 The success of the original product quickly spawned a number of additions including: Vaseline Intensive Care Bath Beads and Bath Oil (1971); Heavy-Duty Vaseline Intensive Care (1972); Vaseline Intensive Care Baby (1972), a line consisting of powder, lotion and oil; Vaseline Intensive Care Wipe ’n Dipe (1972), a pre-diapering tissue; Vaseline Intensive Care Mineral Bath (1975); Vaseline Intensive Care Herbal (1975); Vaseline Intensive Body Splash (1975); and Vaseline Intensive Herbal Body Splash (1975).
 Despite increasing competition, Vaseline Intensive Care managed to capture over 25% of the hand and body lotion market in the United States and has remained popular worldwide ever since.

-The 1980s saw the performance of a number of Chesebrough-Pond’s interests begin to falter and in 1984 its earnings declined for the first time in 29 years (Chesebrough-Pond’s USA, Inc., 1984, p.
+In the 1980s the performance of a number of Chesebrough-Pond’s interests begin to falter and in 1984 its earnings declined for the first time in 29 years (Chesebrough-Pond’s USA, Inc., 1984, p.
 106).
-Then, in 1985, it bought the Stauffer Chemical Company for US$1.25 billion which put the company deep in debt.
+Then in 1985 it bought the Stauffer Chemical Company for US$1.25 billion which put the company deep in debt.
 With debt and depressed earnings Chesebrough-Pond’s became a takeover target and in December 1986 the board agreed to being acquired by Unilever N.V. for US$3.1 billion.

 |1955||Pond’s Extract Company and Chesebrough Manufacturing Company, Consolidated merge.|